Farm laws: Haryana lifts ban on internet in Panipat and Charkhi but extends it in 5 other districts

 Ever since, the Narendra Modi government has launched a crackdown on the demonstration.
 Police complaints against farmer leaders followed, as did arrest of hundreds of protestors and registration of first information reports against journalists.

-Farmers’ unions said the government had disconnected electricity and water, suspended the internet and social media accounts and removed mobile toilets at the protest sites.
-The police also fortified barricades and dug up trenches at the protest sites to block access to the areas.
+Farmers’ unions said the government had disconnected electricity and water and removed mobile toilets at the protest sites.
+The police also fortified barricades and dug up trenches to block access to the areas.

 Twitter temporarily blocked accounts tweeting about the protests, including those of Caravan magazine and farm leaders, at the demand of the government.